INTRACELLULAR DYNAMICS AND NANOSCOPY

 fundamental problems in cell biology, such as the mechanisms of membrane curvature generation and organelle homeostasis.
 During my PhD in theoretical biophysics (University of Barcelona and Tel Aviv University), I developed different theoretical and computational methods to study membrane dynamics and morphology.
 During my postdoc at CRG–Center for Genomic Regulation (Barcelona) I mastered a broad variety of biochemistry and molecular cell biology tools, with which I discovered novel ways of how lipids and proteins cooperate to functionally organize the Golgi membranes.

-Currently, I lead the Intracellular Dynamics and Nanoscopy group at ICFO (Castelldefeles, Barcelona), an interdisciplinary group under the the umbrella of the Single Molecule Biophotonics Lab at ICFO, studying organelle morphology and dynamics, with a special focus on intracellular membrane fission.
+Currently, I lead the Intracellular Dynamics and Nanoscopy lab at ICFO (Castelldefels, Barcelona), an interdisciplinary group of people under the the umbrella of the Single Molecule Biophotonics Group, studying organelle morphology and dynamics, with a special focus on intracellular membrane fission.
 We combine advanced microscopy techniques (single-molecule fluorescence and superresolution nanoscopy), molecular and cell biology tools, with theoretical biophysics approaches to tackle highly controversial or still mysterious fundamental topics in cell biology with a clear pathophysiological relevance.

-We are an interdisciplinary group working under the umbrella of the Single Molecule Biophotonics Lab at ICFO, studying organelle morphology and dynamics, with a special focus on intracellular membrane fission.
+We are an interdisciplinary lab working under the umbrella of the Single Molecule Biophotonics Group at ICFO, studying organelle morphology and dynamics, with a special focus on intracellular membrane fission.
 We combine theoretical biophysics, molecular cell biology and advanced microscopy techniques to tackle highly controversial or still mysterious fundamental topics in cell biology with a clear pathophysiological relevance.

 MORPHOLOGY AND DYNAMICS